Documentation Index

 Set up a table upload dataset

 This step is optional.
-However, we recommend completing it as part of the initial set up or you won’t be able to use CSV uploads in joins.
+However, we recommend completing it as part of the initial set up or you won’t be able to use uploaded files like CSVs in joins.

 - This dataset can’t be used for other modeled tables